 Fees are based on the agreed-upon variables, for example:

 number of participants: 5-30 participants require one facilitator; 31-60 participants require 2 facilitators; 61-75 participants require 3.
 Each facilitator receives $1,200 for a 1-day workshop.
+There is an additional $1,200 for administration.
 We factor in the number of contact hours, travel expenses, printing, supplies, planning time, etc.

-The standards we address in our workshops depend on the planning we do with faculty and administration.
-If they request a focus on STEM, we design the workshop around integrating the arts with Science, Technology, Engineering, and Math standards.
-We can also focus on Digital Literacy.
+The NC SCOS we address in our workshops depend on the planning we do with faculty and administration.
+If they request a focus on ELA and/or Math Standards, we design the workshops around them.
 If they request a Literacy focus, we design the workshop to integrate the arts with Reading, Writing, Speaking, Listening, Foundations, Literacy, etc., of English Language Arts standards.
 We can incorporate Dance, Visual Arts, Music, and/or Theatre Arts.
-We also can teach collaboration, creative thinking, critical thinking, and global cultures through the arts.
+We also can teach collaboration, creative thinking, critical thinking, and global cultures through the arts, not to mention SEL.

-If a contracted date is cancelled due to acts of God, illness, accident, or other circumstances out of our control, we will work to reschedule on a mutually-agreed-upon date.
-Cancellation by a school of a contracted session will represent breach of contract, and school will pay damages of 50% of the agreed-upon fee.
+If a contracted date is cancelled due to acts of God, illness, pandemic, accident, or other circumstances out of our control, we will work to reschedule on a mutually-agreed-upon date.
+Cancellation by a school of a contracted session, not for the reasons above, will represent breach of contract, and school will pay damages of 50% of the agreed-upon fee.
 Cancellation less than 30 days before the contracted date will result in full payment of the agreed-upon fee on the contracted date.
 If SE Center for Arts integration is unable to fulfill this contract, we will notify the school no later than 10 days prior to the date of the contracted services and reschedule.